jackzhu2050/jackzhu2050.github.io/_posts/2021-05-22-of-human-bondage.md

 Philip was born with a clubfoot, and the deformity tormented him since then.
 He once wished to the God to fix this and ended up being with great disappointment.
 And each time, when others got angry with Philip, they would torment him by referring him as *cripple*, and it always made him suffering.

 This is so normal for every individual in the world, since big or small, we can always find some defect about ourselves, whether it's your big nose, your odd ear, or your ugly face.
 That makes you feel bad and self-conscious all the time and become very sensitive.
 The feeling might become worse when we grow old, esp. when we try to impress someone we care.
-And when we overhear something that is related with your defect, you'll feel being badly hurt.
+And when we overhear something that is related with our defect, we'll feel being badly hurt.

 I guess this kind of feeling is so normal and common, and nearly everyone struggles with it all the time, until one day we reconcile with it by gaining a lot of confidence by hardworking or give it less weight by growing old enough.